Is Poshmark Legit & Safe? A Guide to Poshmark Scams

 This scam occurs when someone asks you for your email address. ⚠️

-• Perhaps, they will use it to contact you to tell you there was a “processing issue” on the app and request to make payment elsewhere.
+• They may email you claiming there was a "processing issue" on the app and ask you to complete the payment through another platform.

 Reset Your Credentials Scam